 Gifts To Go

-A favorite gift in many families is food.
+Don’t have time to explore the entire Old Mill Square?
+Grab a few gifts or samplers to go instead!
 In a world where many of us have too much stuff, sweet treats and salsas are delicious gifts that won’t end up in the yard sale a few years down the road.
 The Old Mill has some wonderful gift-worthy treats for birthdays, holidays, anniversaries, and more.
 Or you can get a gift for yourself to enjoy at the cabin.

-Start anyone’s morning off right with the Breakfast At The Old Mill basket, Misty Morning Sampler, or Mini Honey Butter Sampler.
-Dip mixes – like the Almond Poppyseed, Bacon and Cheddar Cheesespread, BLT, Cajun, Caramel Apple, and Cranberry Walnut – are perfect for game-day snacks and small add-on gifts.
+Start anyone’s morning off right with the Breakfast at The Old Mill basket, Misty Morning Sampler, or Mini Honey Butter Sampler.
+Dip mixes — like the Almond Poppyseed, Bacon and Cheddar Cheesespread, BLT, Cajun, Caramel Apple, and Cranberry Walnut — are perfect for game-day snacks and small add-on gifts.
 Chocolate Gravy and Campfire Mixed Bean Soup mixes are bestsellers, and gift cards are great for anyone!

 Just Keep Browsing…